systeminit/si/app/docs/src/changelog/index.md

 - Added **observability values** in the frontend for better monitoring.
 - Added **toolbox helpers** to support ops work.
 - Added more **metadata to pending event publish errors** for easier debugging.
-- Added a **Luminork endpoint** to record when a user has executed an AI agent at least once.
+- Added a **Public API endpoint** to record when a user has executed an AI agent at least once.
 - Added a **flag in the UX** to warn users if they haven’t yet connected to the AI agent.

 ### 🔄 Changed

-- Updated the **MCP Server** to use Luminork as its source of schema attributes and documentation.
+- Updated the **MCP Server** to use Public API as its source of schema attributes and documentation.
 - Optimistically update the **Actions List on HEAD** for a faster UI experience.
 - Terminate the **web worker** if the app is out of date, preventing users from being stuck in the lobby.
-- Bypassed the **deployment MV index** for Frigg to ensure Luminork stays current.
+- Bypassed the **deployment MV index** for Frigg to ensure Public API stays current.
-- Released **v1.0.9 of Luminork SDKs**.
+- Released **v1.0.9 of Public API SDKs**.
 - Extended **index update payloads** with patch data.
 - Moved the **create change set button** to use the v2 route.